OpenDSA/OpenDSA/RST/en/PointersCPP/HeapMem.rst

    block to deallocate by its pointer.
-If a program correctly deallocates all of the memory it allocates, then every call to ``malloc()`` will later be matched by exactly one call to ``free()`` As a practical matter however, it is not always necessary for a program to deallocate every block it allocates
+If a program correctly deallocates all of the memory it allocates, then every call to ``malloc()`` will later be matched by exactly one call to ``free()``.
-   |---| see "Memory Leaks" below.
+   As a practical matter however, it is not always necessary for a program to deallocate every block it allocates |---| see "Memory Leaks" below.

 Simple Heap Example